DoctorInsano/TheSpagBot/README.md

 * [Module requirements](requirements.txt)<br>
 Install these modules using `pip install -r requirements.txt` in the commandline.

-Among these modules is my own [TwitchWebsocket](https://github.com/tomaarsen/TwitchWebsocket) wrapper, which makes making a Twitch chat bot a lot easier.
+Among these modules is tomaarsen's [TwitchWebsocket](https://github.com/tomaarsen/TwitchWebsocket) wrapper, which makes making a Twitch chat bot a lot easier.
 This repository can be seen as an implementation using this wrapper.

 ---